Skip to main content

 How does it calculate the data?

 It analyzes actual spend over the past few days to predict the cost the Google Ads account will accrue at the end of the selected time period.
-Since actual spend levels fluctuate the system recommends a range for the spend.
+Since actual spend levels fluctuate the system predicts a range for the spend.

 While we predict the spend in the Spend Projection, we take into consideration the following two factors: